nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.3.Architecture/index.md

 This section provides Assessment, Discharge and Withdrawal Dataset implementers with the information required to utilise the Assessment, Discharge and Withdrawal Dataset Domain Message Specification.

-All the messages for the Assessment, Discharge and Withdrawal Dataset FHIR interface are based on the [HL7 FHIR DSTU2 1.0.1 Messaging Implementation] (Sept 2015) Messaging Implementation and supports multiple interactions.
+All the messages for the Assessment, Discharge and Withdrawal Dataset FHIR interface are based on the [HL7 FHIR DSTU2 1.0.2 Messaging Implementation] (Oct 2015) Messaging Implementation and supports multiple interactions.

 In addition to the standard acknowledgements and responses provided by MESH, a number of business responses are defined using the FHIR standard.
 The relevant MESH documentation should be consulted for further information.